South Carolina Adoption Laws

 U.S. states individually establish their own adoption laws.
 Because South Carolina adoption laws are as unique as the adoption laws of any other state, you will need an adoption professional to guide you through the legal steps of adopting a child in South Carolina.

 This is particularly important for families who work with a national adoption agency like American Adoptions.
 Because you might adopt outside of South Carolina state lines, and an expectant mother’s home state’s adoption laws will vary, you should work closely with your adoption professional to make sure your adoption adheres to both the laws of your state and your baby’s birth state.
+Call 1-800-ADOPTION now to speak with an adoption specialist, or request free information about South Carolina adoption online.

-Call 1-800-ADOPTION now, or request free information about South Carolina adoption laws online.
-The following information will help you understand how the domestic adoption laws in South Carolina may affect your South Carolina adoption process.
+In the meantime, the following information will help you understand how the domestic adoption laws in South Carolina may affect your South Carolina adoption process.

 Remember that the following information should not be construed as legal advice.
 When in doubt, contact an attorney.

 South Carolina adoption laws do not specify any age or marriage requirements, although prospective adoptive parents must meet the adoption requirements of their adoption professional and the type of adoption they choose.

 All hopeful adoptive parents must also be approved by a South Carolina-licensed home study professional.
 An adoption home study includes home inspections, background checks, training courses, family interviews and more.

 Who Can Be Adopted in South Carolina?

 Before a minor can be eligible for adoption in South Carolina, their biological parents must first terminate their legal parental rights in accordance with South Carolina adoption consent laws.